cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

 In the examples, we refer to the Standalone CDAP as "CDAP", and the example code that is running on it as an "Application".

-We show the Windows prompt as ``~SDK>`` to indicate a command prompt opened in the SDK directory.

 Building the Application
 ........................

-From the project root, build an example with the `Apache Maven <http://maven.apache.org>`__ command::
+From the example's project root, build an example with the `Apache Maven <http://maven.apache.org>`__ command::

 	$ mvn clean package